 True Religion was one of the biggest clothing brands of that decade, often regarded as an icon of the 2000s fashion.

-The classic True Religion bootcut jeans reached such popularity in the 2000s to a point where the trousers were considered a status symbol, along with Juicy Couture’s velour tracksuits.
+The classic True Religion bootcut jeans became popular in the 2000s to the point where the trousers were considered a status symbol, along with Juicy Couture’s velour tracksuits.

 Wore by Destiny’s Child, Jessica Simpson, and Kanye West, True Religion’s horseshoe stitching acted as a ‘coolest people club’ membership card anywhere you went.